abboussama/OpensearchtoElastic/README.md

-# OpenSearch to Elasticsearch Rule Converter
+# OpenSearch to ElastAlert Rule Converter

 This script converts OpenSearch rule JSON files into Elasticsearch rule JSON files.
 It reads OpenSearch rules, processes them, and saves the converted rules in a specified output directory.
 The script supports both command-line and graphical user interface (GUI) modes, allowing flexibility in how you use it.